Beatrix Busse

 Beatrix Busse (born 1973 in Haren) is Professor of English Linguistics and the Vice-Rector for Student Affairs and Teaching at the University of Cologne.
-From 2011 to 2019 she held the Chair of English Linguistics at Heidelberg University where she was appointed as Vice-Rector for Teaching and Student Affairs twice, from 2013 to 2019.

 Education and qualifications

-Busse studied English and History at Osnabrück University and University of Keele and received her first degree (“Erstes Staatsexamen”).
-She was a CARE Visitor at the University of Birmingham, Centre for Advanced Research in English and Shakespeare Institute Stratford for which she was awarded a scholarship from the German Academic Exchange Service (DAAD) in 2001.
+Busse studied English and History at Osnabrück University, where she received her first degree (“Erstes Staatsexamen,” which is equivalent to a degree with a focus on teaching).
+She was a CARE Visitor at the University of Birmingham, Centre for Advanced Research in English, and the Shakespeare Institute in Stratford, for which she was awarded a scholarship from the German Academic Exchange Service (DAAD) in 2001.
 After completing her doctorate at the University of Münster in 2004, she was awarded a Visiting Fellowship of the British Academy at Lancaster University in 2007.
-From 2008 to 2010 she was an associate professor of English historical linguistics at the English department of the University of Bern in Switzerland, where she completed her Habilitation.
+From 2008 to 2010, she was an associate professor of English historical linguistics at the English department of the University of Bern in Switzerland, where she completed her Habilitation.
+From 2011 to 2019, she held the Chair of English Linguistics at Heidelberg University, where she was appointed as Vice-Rector for Teaching and Student Affairs twice, from 2013 to 2019.

 Academic career

-Beatrix Busse was a research assistant (“wissenschaftliche Mitarbeiterin”) at the English Department of the University of Münster for seven years, and also taught courses on English (diachronic) linguistics at the universities of Osnabrück, Mainz, and Hanover in Germany.
+Beatrix Busse was a research assistant (“wissenschaftliche Mitarbeiterin”) at the English Department of the University of Münster from 2001 to 2008.